StrataFoundation/strata/packages/docs/docs/react.md

 } from "@solana/wallet-adapter-wallets";
 import { Data } from "@strata-foundation/spl-utils";
 import { clusterApiUrl } from "@solana/web3.js";
-import { AccountProvider, StrataSdksProvider, useBondingPricing, useStrataSdks, useTokenBonding, useTokenMetadata, useTokenRef } from "@strata-foundation/react";
+import { ThemeProvider, AccountProvider, StrataSdksProvider, useBondingPricing, useStrataSdks, useTokenBonding, useTokenMetadata, useTokenRef, ErrorHandlerProvider } from "@strata-foundation/react";
 import React, { useMemo } from "react";

 // Default styles that can be overridden by your app